A proposed British Romance language

 vos dormadz

-els/ils dormnt
+els/ils dorm

-9.3.2 -ir verbs with inchoative suffix
+- 9.3.2 -ir verbs with inchoative suffix

-Inchoative verbs, sometimes called an "inceptive" verbs, show a process of beginning or becoming; in Latin they were shown with the suffix -sc- which lengthened the vowel before it.
-We came across one such verb above, i.e. co(g)nōscō "to get to know, to become acquainted [with]" → [eu] conoiss.
+- Inchoative verbs, sometimes called an "inceptive" verbs, show a process of beginning or becoming; in Latin they were shown with the suffix -sc- which lengthened the vowel before it.
+We have come across

 tu dors